hmatyschok/luabsd/README.md

     end
     print("")

-Commonly, those are accessible through get/set routines:
+Those are accessible through get/set routines:

     tv = it_probe:get_it_value()